Ordina-Group/reactivity-101/presentation.md

 - Implementation of the Observable pattern in Javascript
 - Used heavily by `Angular`
-- Lots of adoption in libraries like
-  - `Redux-observable`
-  - `VueRx`
 - Java/Scala also have their implementation.

-#### 🤩 So plenty of stuff to have fun with! 🤩
+Note: Will be zoomed in more in the FP Days given by our colleagues.

 ---

+// TODO - Bonus?
 // TODO: add short explaination of basic operators

 // TODO: simple exercise(s) should follow; maybe handling user events, debounce input value changes?
 To demonstrate the limitations of Signals and the POWAHH of Observables?